 Tip #3 Know the Costs of the Remodeling Project

 The architect will let you know of their cost and so will the building contractor.
-However, anticipate costs to be higher then what is quoted.
-These two professionals will say the costs may increase depending on what materials you select and of any changes that are made during the project.
+However, anticipate costs to be higher than the previous quote.
+These two professionals will say the costs may increase depending on what materials you select.
+And probably any changes that you are going to make during the project.

-Okay, we understand that, BUT, you better be prepared with your additional dollars as there may be some incidentals that are never mentioned or there are some unanticipated problems.
+Okay, we understand that, BUT, you better prepare yourself with additional dollars.
+As there may be some incidentals you didn’t think of before, or there are some unanticipated problems.

 An example of an incidental may be the construction of a concrete pathway.
-An example of an unanticipated problem may be plumbing pipes that do not meet code and need to be replaced.
+An example of an unanticipated problem may be plumbing pipes that do not meet code and you need to replace them.

 The advantage that I found working with professionals was the better quality kitchen cabinets, sink, plumbing, and other kitchen essentials cost less than purchasing at individual retail stores.
 The designers work with stores that are not available to the general public.

-Tip #4 If Living in the House During Remodeling be Prepared for Dust and Constant Cleaning
+Tip #4 If Living in the House During Remodeling – Prepare for Dust and Constant Cleaning

 Either the construction workers or you can block off the kitchen from the remaining rooms of the house.
-Dust will be flying from any wood or plaster board which is being cut.
-There will be dirt and dust when the walls, flooring, plumbing, or old electrical fixtures need to be removed.
+Dust will be flying from any wood or plasterboard which is being cut.
+There will be dirt and dust when you remove the walls, flooring, plumbing, or old electrical fixtures.

 The renovation may take a few weeks or a few months.
 It is typical of remodeling jobs to not be finished by the promised date.
 Do plan on construction to be completed after the promise date by days, weeks, or months depending on the size of the kitchen renovation.